SEO

 "You can apply for them": There is no application.
 Fully algorithmic.

-"Schema markup alone produces them": SearchAction only affects the search box.
-Generic sitelinks are a holistic structure-and-authority call.
+"Schema markup produces them": There is no sitelinks-specific schema (the old SearchAction only affected the now-retired search box).
+Sitelinks are a holistic structure-and-authority call.

 "You can get them on non-brand queries": Full sitelinks are essentially brand-only.
 Non-brand maxes out at inline sitelinks.